Content to come.

 RJE is supported by 12 Associate Partners who are experts in the area of victims and restorative justice: the University of Cyprus (Cyprus), Restorative Thinking (UK), the Register of Restorative Practitioners (UK), Restorative Justice International (USA), the Forgiveness Project (UK), HM Prison Altcourse (UK), the European Forum for Restorative Justice (Belgium), the Centre for Restorative Justice at Simon Fraser University (Canada), Prof. Gerry Johnstone (UK), Foresee (Hungary), Ulster University (Northern Ireland) and Victim Support (UK).

-RJE’s general objective is to produce scientific and practical results that will be directly used by decision makers, policy makers and practitioners in their national implementation of the Victims' Directives.
+RJE’s general objective is to produce scientific and practical results that will be directly used by victims, users of the criminal justice system, decision makers, policy makers and practitioners in their national implementation of the Victims' Directives.
 The produced material are evidence-based, and reflect the needs and wishes of victims and professionals.
 RJE's scientific and practical results will be written in English, Bulgarian, German, Dutch and Greek.
-In particular, RJE will create an evidence base that will be used to:

-RJE's activities are organised into 5 workstreams (WK) following a clear and methodological order.
-WK 1 (Review & Theoretical Development) looks at existing evidence from the 5 participating countries and internationally.
+RJE's activities were organised into 5 workstreams (WK) following a clear and methodological order.
+WK 1 (Review & Theoretical Development) looked at existing evidence from the 5 participating countries and internationally.
 WK 2 (Fieldwork) conducted action research in the participating countries with victims, offenders and professionals to collect new knowledge.
-WK 3 (Production) uses the evidence base from WK 1&2 to produce material for victims’ safeguards, including training orogrammes for professionals and best practice guidance for multi-agency cooperation.
-WK 4 (Pilot & Implementation) will pilot the practical results of RJE in various institutions and contexts in the participating countries (e.g. in prisons, police, probation, the community).
+WK 3 (Production) used the evidence base from WK 1&2 to produce material for victims’ safeguards, including training orogrammes for professionals and best practice guidance for multi-agency cooperation.
+WK 4 (Pilot & Implementation) piloted the practical results of RJE in various institutions and contexts in the participating countries (e.g. in prisons, police, probation, the community).
 WK 5 (Dissemination – Cooperation – Awareness Raising) aims to disseminate widely RJE's scientific and practical results.
-Actions will be taken for their wider implementation across Europe.
+Actions are also taken for their wider implementation across Europe including the holding of the international conference "A Victim-led Criminal Justice System? as well as the publication of the collected edition Gavrielides, T. (2014), A victim-led criminal justice system: Addressing the paradox, London: IARS Publications.
+ISBN 978-1-907641-27-5.

-UK Justice Minister Jeremy Wright said: "We know that restorative justice helps victims which is why they deserve better access at any stage of the criminal justice system. that's why we recently introduced proposals allowing for pre-sentence restorative justice, as well as a new action plan to support greater consistency and quality in its delivery.
-We look forward to seeing the user-led results of this EU-wide IARS project.”
+"We know that restorative justice helps victims which is why they deserve better access at any stage of the criminal justice system. that's why we recently introduced proposals allowing for pre-sentence restorative justice, as well as a new action plan to support greater consistency and quality in its delivery.
+We look forward to seeing the user-led results of this EU-wide IARS project" (UK Justice Minister Jeremy Wright)